frederic-perez/AmE-dictionary/data/dictionary.md

 __rosewood__
 __Rosh HaShanah__ _n_
 __rosin box__
-__roster__ _n_ :three::hammer: _All the calls she gets from different guys, I’d swear she needs a roster by the phone to keep ’em straight._
+__roster__ _n_ :four: A list, especially of names. _Syn_ roll _The spy’s mission was to compile a roster of officials amenable to bribery._ _All the calls she gets from different guys, I’d swear she needs a roster by the phone to keep ’em straight._
 __rostral__ _adj_
 __rostrum__ _n_ In ancient Rome, a speaking platform was decorated with the beaks of captured ships.
 Hence the use of the term for a speaking platform.
 From Latin rostrum (snout, bill, beak), from rodere (to gnaw). __1__ A platform, stage, dais, etc., for public speaking. __2__ A beaklike projection on a warship, used for ramming another ship. __3__ A snout, beak, or bill of an animal.
 __rosy__ _adj_ :seven::hammer: _A rosy picture._ _Predictions of a rosy future._